EMDR Ruined My Life? 10 Reasons EMDR Doesn’t Work for Some People

 What Happens When You Don't Trust Your Trauma Therapist

 Jessica was eager to start EMDR therapy to process a sexual assault she experienced a few years ago.
 But she found it challenging to open up to her EMDR therapist.
 She felt uncomfortable discussing her real emotions.
 Even though she knew it was confidential, she couldn't get comfortable.
 She stopped going and decided to tough it out herself.
 But when she met someone wonderful she wanted to date, she realized her sexual trauma was impacting her relationships.
 She found a different EMDR therapist and decided to try a few sessions.
 It was an instant difference.
 Her new EMDR therapist was warm and personable and Jessica felt understood and cared for.
-They processed her sexual assault and Jessica felt a lot better.
+They processed her sexual trauma and Jessica felt a lot better.

 a closeup of a woman holding an hourglass representing the importance of time and patience with emdr therapy san francisco